SunTzunami/Wisdom_of_crowd/README.md

 # Wisdom of the crowd
 An amateurish attempt at replicating wisdom of the crowd experiment.
 Subjects were asked to estimate reading time of Death Note All in one Edition.
 SunTzunami is grateful to the participants for participating in the experiment.
-The manga used in the  experiment was funded by SunTzunami's BTC earnings.

 Actual reading time = 13.947 hours (13 hours 56 minutes and 50s)
 ## 1. Analysis of estimates (the dataset has around 5-6 outliers)